-This one took me a bit of time to perfect, with my husband playing the dutiful (but rewarding) role of guinea pig.
+This Beef & Coconut Casserole recipe took me a bit of time to perfect, with my husband playing the dutiful (but rewarding) role of guinea pig.
+The result is a beautiful sweet and spicy casserole.

 At first I experimented with desicated coconut – nice, but the texture was a bit too grainy.
 After a lot of playing around, I was on to a winner with coconut milk.